psrpinto/rev2-master-keyboard/README.md

 | 5 - 127   | 5th C             |

 ## Zone B Enable/Disable (CC6)
+Enable or disable Zone B. When disabled, all keys on the keyboard are assigned to Zone A.

 Values of an initialized patch are indicated as **default**.

 | CC6 Value | Zone B status       ||